25prabhu10/notes/docs/Languages/C-CPP/C.md

    ```

 5. **Constants**: Constants are fixed values that do not change during the execution of a program
-   - Constants can be of various types like integer constants, floating-point constants, character constants, string constants, etc.
+   - Constants can be of various types like integer constants, floating-point constants, character constants, string constants, etc...

 6. **Strings**: Strings are sequences of characters enclosed in double quotes (`" "`) or single quotes (`' '`)
    - Strings are used to store text data